rattadan/nRide_testnet/README.md

 - `consumer-id` is the identifier of the consumer chain the validator wants to opt in to.
 - `consumer-pub-key` corresponds to the public key the validator wants to use on the consumer chain, and it has the following format: `{"@type":"/cosmos.crypto.ed25519.PubKey","key":"<key>"}`.

-**Note:**
-- With my binary instance, there was an error, so you have to leave the pubkey away...

 ```